phipsgabler/presentations/README.md

 ## [Master's thesis final presentation](./master-thesis-final)

-The final presentation of the work above: background, description of the implementation of the computation graph extraction, and application for computation of Gibbs conditionals.
+The final presentation of my master's thesis, [Automatic Graph Tracking in Dynamic Probabilistic Programs via Source Transformations](https://github.com/phipsgabler/master-thesis): background, description of the implementation of the computation graph extraction, and application for computation of Gibbs conditionals.

 ## [Beyond Overdubbing](https://github.com/phipsgabler/beyond_overdubbing)

-My talk at JuliaCon 2020.
+My talk at JuliaCon 2020, about the kinds of source transformations I was using in the implementation of [IRTracker.jl](https://github.com/TuringLang/IRTracker.jl) for my master's thesis, and some speculative outlook.

 Included here as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).